- What is cancer?

 How many Australians get cancer?

 Cancer is a common disease and a major health problem in Australia today.
-At current rates, it is expected 1 in 2 Australians will be diagnosed with cancer by the age of 85.
+At current rates, it is expected 1 in 2 Australian men and 1 in 3 Australian women will be diagnosed with cancer by the age of 85.

-This year, an estimated 124,910 new cases of cancer will be diagnosed in the Australian population.
+An estimated 128,000 new cases of cancer will be diagnosed in Australia this year.

-Cancer is a leading cause of death in Australia – more than 43,700 people are estimated to have died from cancer in 2011.
+Cancer is a leading cause of death in Australia – more than 43,200 people died from cancer in 2011.

-Nearly 15,000 more people die each year from cancer than 30 years ago, this is due mainly to population growth and aging.
-However, the death rate (number of deaths per 100,000 people) has fallen by 16%.
+Around 19,000 more people die each year from cancer than 30 years ago, this is due mainly to population growth and aging.
+However, the death rate (number of deaths per 100,000 people) has fallen by more than 16%.